krother/Python3_Basics_Tutorial/parsing/parsing.md

 Write a program that reads all names and puts them into a list.
 Print the list.

-### Exercise 3

-Collect the ages into a separate list.

-### Exercise 4
+## Exercise 4

-Collect the occupations into a separate list.
+Collect the names and occupations from the above file in two separate lists.

-### Exercise 5
+## Exercise 5

 Leave the `strip()` command away from the above program.
 What happens?

-## The Challenge: Find Your name
+## Exercise 6

-Write a program that finds out how often your name occurs in the list of 2014 baby names and print that number.
+Write a program that finds out how often your own name occurs in the list of 2014 baby names and print that number.

-### Extra Challenge:

-* Calculate the total number of babies registered in 2014.